Skip to main content

 • WHSC Library

-The MSPE (“Dean’s Letter”) is prepared for all senior students by the Associate or Assistant Dean for Clinical Education and Student Affairs.
+The MSPE is prepared for all senior students by a faculty committee that includes the Associate Dean for Student Affairs, Clinical Services.
 The document is a key part of the residency application packet.

-If for any reason, a student believes that the Associate or Assistant Dean for Clinical Education and Student Affairs cannot prepare the letter in an unbiased manner, he or she may request that the letter be completed by another member of the Dean’s Office.
+If for any reason, a student believes that the assigned MSPE writer cannot prepare the letter in an unbiased manner, the student may request that the letter be completed by another member of the committee.

 The document is a letter of evaluation, NOT a letter of recommendation.
-That is, it is intended to be a comprehensive summary of the student’s academic record through the first three years of medical school.
-The MSPE consists of the student’s progress until the MSPE is submitted on or around October 1st as dictated by the National Residency Match Program (NRMP).
-It is intended to present the student in the best possible light but also to convey accurate information to a residency program director about the student’s qualifications for graduate medical education.
+That is, it is intended to be a comprehensive summary of the student's academic record through the first 3+ years of medical school.
+The MSPE consists of the student's progress until the MSPE is submitted on or around September 30th as dictated by the Association of American Medical Colleges (AAMC).
+It is intended to present the student in the best possible light but also to convey accurate information to a residency program director about the student's qualifications for graduate medical education.

-Unique to Emory’s MSPE is inclusion of information written by the student’s Small Group Advisor as well as information on the student’s Discovery project.
-In regards to MD/PhD students, who are not expected to do Discovery, expansion of their research from their PhD work will be detailed in that section.
+Unique to Emory's MSPE is inclusion of information on the student's Discovery project.
+Regarding MD/ PhD students, who are not expected to do Discovery, expansion of their research from their PhD work will be detailed in that section.
+For students who complete a master's program (MPH, MA in Ethics, MSCR), details on their completed thesis will be included.

-The MSPE is specialty-neutral and has been standardized across medical schools to include six sections that include the following:
+The MSPE is specialty-neutral and has been standardized by the AAMC across medical schools to include six sections that include the following:

 • Academic history – date of matriculation and leave/interruption of medical education (if applicable)

-• Academic progress – which includes student performance on USMLE Step 1 and 2, Foundations and Application phases, the Discovery phase of the curriculum (unique to Emory), and small group advisor comments
+• Academic progress – includes student performance on USMLE Step 1 and 2 CK, Foundations and Application phases (grades and summative comments of clinical clerkships), the Discovery phase of the curriculum (unique to Emory), and required clerkships in Translation phase completed by July of application year

 • Medical school information